-“62% reported being more likely to purchase from the site again.
+An eMarketer study showed that thanks to chat, “62% reported being more likely to purchase from the site again.
 A further 38% of respondents said they had made their purchase due to the chat session itself.”

 LeadChat actually starts conversations with your visitors for you and is a great tool to incorporate live chat onto your site.

 If your new customer is somewhat hesitant about trusting you, your return policy is a great way to guarantee they will be satisfied.

 A staggering 61% won’t purchase if you have a bad return policy.
 And that’s a lot of shoppers considering that 15 to 40% of all online purchases are returned.

 Not sure what to include in your return policy to make them convert?

 We could write an entire piece on this alone, but out of all the points I just made above, this one may be the most crucial to getting more conversions.

 Optimize your shopping pages for mobile.

 A full half of all online purchases are made from phones.
 Our world is definitely shopping on mobile more than on desktop these days and your site must be easy for them to navigate.